How to Grill Vegetables Like a Pro

 Throwing veggies on the grill not only gives you a plethora of options for your vegetarian and vegan guests, but it also enhances their flavor—so much so, that you might want to make veggies the main event for everyone, regardless of their eating style.
 Grilling brings out their natural sugars, so you get a delicious, caramelized flavor.
 Drooling yet?
 Here's exactly how to grill vegetables, according to the pros.

 This just might be the most important step in this guide of how to grill vegetables.
 Depending on their size and density, vegetables can be cooked over direct or indirect heat.
-Larger, denser vegetables such as sweet potatoes take longer to cook (30 to 60 minutes); smaller ones like asparagus don't take much time at all (6 to 8 minutes).
+Larger, denser vegetables, such as sweet potatoes, take longer to cook (30 to 60 minutes); smaller ones like asparagus don't take much time at all (6 to 8 minutes).
 Karmel uses this rule of thumb when deciding where to put a vegetable on the grill: "If it cooks for 20 minutes or less, put it on the grate directly over the flames.
 If you need to cook it for 20 minutes or more, keep the veggies away from direct heat," says Karmel.
 Turn veggies only once halfway through cooking: This prevents sticking and allows for caramelization on the grilled vegetables.

 Cooking times will vary depending on the vegetable's density and how you cut each one.
 But you can use these times as a guide: